himansh107/VSDCMOS_labs/README.md

 - On observing the above graph we see that the graph is shifted more towards the right.
 - This is because we use a strong pMOS (w = 7, L = 0.15).
-- A strong pMOS has less resistance and charges the load capacitance to a strong 1.
-Hence the high part of the graph is wider.
+- A strong pMOS has a higher drive strength and charges load capacitance to Vdd for a longer duration.
+- Hence the high part of the graph is wider.

 *Thanks for reading*